May 24 to May 26, 2019

 Each team is permitted to add a maximum of three (3) guest players to their existing roster for the Tournament.
 Guest players must comply with the age category requirements.
 Teams using guest players must have a letter of permission from the player's current coach/ team as well as proof of current registration.
 Proof of guest player registrations and age must be carried with your team at all times.

-TEAM ROSTERS Prior to May 17th, 2018, all teams participating in this tournament must provide the tournament committee a TEAM ROSTER and a copy of team registration with provincial association (ASA form or equivalent).
-MWSA will maintain strict privacy of all personal information on such forms, but personal information may be blocked our if desired as long as players' names remain visible.
+TEAM ROSTERS Prior to May 17th, 2019, all teams participating in this tournament must provide the tournament committee a TEAM ROSTER and a copy of team registration with provincial association (ASA form or equivalent).
+MWSA will maintain strict privacy of all personal information on such forms, but personal information may be blocked out if desired as long as players' names remain visible.
 As well, a letter of permission from the coach/team for each guest player must accompany your roster.
 Where applicable, teams should also provide a club/association travel permit.

 Minor changes to rosters that have already been submitted, may be made up until the first scheduled game.
 No player may be added to the roster after the start of the team's first game.